-The appropriate soil for aloe vera should compliment good watering practices and the aloe vera should always be planted in pots with drainage holes in the base to create the right balance of moisture and dry for aloe vera to thrive.
+Of course, this experience also taught me that the appropriate soil for aloe vera should complement good watering practices and the aloe vera should always be planted in pots with drainage holes in the base to create the right balance of moisture and dry for aloe vera to thrive.

-Keep reading for more on the ideal potting soil, why you shouldn’t be planted in aloe vera in ordinary potting soil and for how to avoid root rot for aloe vera…
+Keep reading for more on the ideal potting soil, why you shouldn’t be planted in aloe vera in ordinary potting soil, and how to avoid root rot for aloe vera…

 What Kind of Soil Does Aloe Vera Need?

-Aloe vera is a succulent that is adapted to tolerating drought like conditions in their native range of the Arabian peninsula.
+Aloe vera is a succulent that is adapted to tolerating drought-like conditions in its native range of the Arabian peninsula.

-In their natural habitat aloe vera grow in gritty, well draining soils that do not hold much water and allow excess water to drain away so they roots are not sat in boggy ground.
+In their natural habitat aloe vera grows in gritty, well-draining soils that do not hold much water and allow excess water to drain away so their roots are not sat in boggy ground.

-To grow aloe vera in pots it is important to replicate the soil conditions of the aloe’s native environment with more inorganic material (grit) then organic material (compost).
+To grow aloe vera in pots we need to replicate the soil conditions of the aloe’s native environment with more inorganic material (grit) than organic material (compost).

 Aloe vera should be planted in a specially formulated succulents and cacti, gritty potting mixture which effectively emulate the preferred soil conditions of succulents.